DATROWAY has serious Warnings and Precautions. Click here for more information.

 ILD/pneumonitis (locally advanced or metastatic NSCLC)*

 • DATROWAY can cause severe, life-threatening, or fatal interstitial lung disease (ILD) or pneumonitis.
 In the pooled safety population of 484 patients with NSCLC from TROPION-Lung01, TROPION-Lung05, and TROPION-PanTumor01, ILD/pneumonitis occurred in 7% of patients treated with DATROWAY, including 0.6% of patients with Grade 3 and 0.4% with Grade 4.
 There were 8 (1.7%) fatal cases.
-The median time to onset for ILD was 1.4 months (range: 0.2-9 months).
+The median time to first onset for ILD was 1.4 months (range: 0.2-9 months).
 Eleven patients (2.3%) had DATROWAY withheld and 20 patients (4.1%) permanently discontinued DATROWAY due to ILD/pneumonitis.
 Systemic corticosteroids were required in 79% (26/33) of patients with ILD/pneumonitis.
 ILD/pneumonitis resolved in 45% of patients

 Ocular adverse reactions (locally advanced or metastatic NSCLC and other solid tumors)